Wake Forest School of Medicine Facilities

 Sites Affiliated with the School of Medicine

 Brenner Children's Hospital is a 160-bed "hospital within a hospital" that serves young patients.
 It contains a neonatal intensive care unit, pediatric intensive care unit and a pediatric emergency department.

-The Comprehensive Cancer Center, one of about 40 in the nation designated as comprehensive by the National Cancer Institute, offers more than 200 cancer-related clinical trials.
+Our Comprehensive Cancer Center is one of about 40 in the nation designated as comprehensive by the National Cancer Institute, and offers more than 200 cancer-related clinical trials.

 Downtown Health Plaza

 The Downtown Health Plaza of Baptist Hospital is an outpatient facility in Winston-Salem, providing general care to adults and children.
 The facility also contains a pharmacy and clinical laboratory.

 The Coy C. Carpenter Library is the principal learning resource serving the academic needs of faculty, staff and students.
 The library's 150,000 print volumes include extensive collections in medical and surgical specialties and the basic sciences, as well as collections in nursing and allied health.

 The Anatomical Resource Clinical Training Center (ARCTC) is a newly designed multidisciplinary laboratory learning center.
 It provides computational resources in a central learning environment surrounded by 18 vented downdraft cadaver dissection tables.
 ARCTC is one of the facilities within the Center for Applied Learning (CAL), which also includes high-fidelity patient simulation laboratories, a surgery academy, a program in medical ultrasound, and standardized patient assessment examination rooms.

 Wake Forest Institute for Regenerative Medicine (WFIRM)